ShZil/GraphApprox/README.md

 ### Info:
 - Created by ShZil.
-- Was made in two full days.
+- First version was made in two full days.
-- Uses `rgb` color-space.
+- Uses `RGB` color-space.

 ### Instructions to Use:
 1. Open `Main.java`.